Quick Legal Facts

 (Bias Toward Closure)

-In August of 2018 another amendment to 14:95 removed the prohibition on the possession or use of ‘switchblade’ knives; and allows such knives to be carried except when the knife is intentionally concealed.
-There has not been appeal court level consideration of this amendment since it became effective.
-Fortunately, there is guidance from the Louisiana Supreme Court which has arisen from several cases involving application of the same intentional concealment standard to handguns.
+In August of 2018, another amendment to 14:95 removed the prohibition on the possession or use of ‘switchblade’ knives, and allows such knives to be carried except when the knife is intentionally concealed.
+There has not been appeal court-level consideration of this amendment since it became effective.
+Fortunately, there is guidance from the Louisiana Supreme Court which has arisen from several cases involving the application of the same intentional concealment standard to handguns.